 If you don't like this behaviour, uncheck this switch.

-In X-Particles 3.5 you were restricted to a small number of coloured icons for the System object.
-In X-Particles 4 you can choose any colour for the System object icon in the viewport.
+You can choose any colour for the System object icon in the viewport.
 Simply choose the colour from this setting.

 Note that you can change the colour of the icon using this control but if you have the System object's 'Use Color' setting (in the Basic tab) set to anything other than 'Off', the icon will use the colour specified by 'Use Color' and you cannot change it.
-This allows you (for example) to add the System object to a layer in the scene and change the colour of the layer; the System object colour will be automatically updated.
+This enables you (for example) to add the System object to a layer in the scene and change the colour of the layer; the System object colour will be automatically updated.

 Icon in Viewport